cherenkov-plenoscope/spectral_energy_distribution_units/README.md

 # Converting Spectral-Energy-Distributions SEDs

-## Problem
-The same SED can have different styles and units what can be challenging to compare.
-See example styles A, B, C, and D:
+The same SED can have different styles.
+The style effects the units and the sometimes a multiplication of the ```y```-axis with a power-law depending on the ```x```-axis.
+Everybody uses her own sed-style, but to compare findings we have to transform to a single style.
+This function helps you to transform sed-styles.
+Here are example sed-styles A, B, C, and D showing the flux of Crab, and the integral sensitivity of Fermi-LAT.

 | A | B |
 | - | - |
 | <img src="readme/sed_fermi_style.jpg" width="360"> | <img src="readme/sed_my_style.jpg" width="360"> |